oracle-livelabs/database/tmm-run-sample-apps/run-lra-app/run-lra-app.md

 ## Introduction

 Run a sample application that uses the Long Running Action (LRA) transaction protocol to book a trip and understand how you can use Transaction Manager for Microservices to coordinate the transactions.
 Using samples is the fastest way for you to get familiar with Transaction Manager for Microservices.
-The sample application code is available in the Transaction Manager for Microservices image.
+The sample application code is available in the Transaction Manager for Microservices distribution.
 The Transaction Manager for Microservices library files are already integrated with the sample application code.

 Estimated Time: 10 minutes